pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/writing-a-payment-processor.rst

   card number POSTs to some other web site, you are dealing with an “off-site” solution.

-This distinction is crucial, because there are many restrictions these days placed upon web sites that are going to handle credit card data.
-An off-site payment processing system that receives the credit card number for you without ever letting your site see it, like PayPal or Google Checkout, is a very popular way for site administrators to wipe their hands of the whole affair and put somebody else on the hook for handling sensitive financial data.
+This distinction is crucial, because there are many restrictions and liabilities these days for web servers that are going to handle credit card data.
+An off-site payment processing system that receives the credit card number for you without ever letting your site see it, like PayPal or Google Checkout, is a very popular way for site administrators to wash their hands of the whole affair and put somebody else on the hook for handling sensitive financial data.

 The distinction is also crucial for you, the GetPaid developer, because it determines whether you are going to have to interact with the GetPaid